neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 **Overview constraints** are used for the [Overview](Overview-topic.html) thumbnails of the use case.
 If not specified, they default to the initial constraints of the use case.
 Set this to the smallest constraints that still make your widget look good.
-Visit the [Overview](Overview-topic.html) topic for more information on how to customize the overview thumbnails.
+Read on to the [Overview](#overview) section below or visit the [Overview](Overview-topic.html) topic for more information on how to customize the overview thumbnails.

 The methods to define these types of constraints come in sets of three: